 France has a very strong tradition and culture of alcohol production (to say nothing of consumption), inextricably linked to food.
-Perhaps a gastronomical tour will help motivate your learning process – after all what better way to practice your French with a carafe of your favorite rouge?
+Perhaps a gastronomical tour will help motivate your learning process – after all what better way to practice your French (especially if you’re a beginner learner of French) with a carafe of your favorite rouge?

 Whether you’re dining at a Michelin-starred restaurant, feasting at a wedding or patronizing your local Bistrot, here’s a starter’s guide on how to eat and drink successfully on your next trip to France.

 First thing’s first: the apéro is sacred.
 A pre-dinner drink and snack period which has become a cultural institution, the apéro often begins with a verre de blanc: Sancerre, Chardonnay or Chablis.
 If you happen to be traveling to Marseille, why not try a verre de Pastis?
 It’s an aniseed-flavored spirit diluted with water (don’t forget the glaçons).
 Note: this spirit was invented after Absinthe was made illegal, which should indicate its alcohol percentage.